lucmahoux/Sudoku-OCR/README.md

 # Sudoku OCR

-This repository contains the code for a final project showcasing the capabilities of OCR and neural networks.
+This repository contains the code for a project showcasing the capabilities of OCR and neural networks.
 The project involves recognizing digits in a Sudoku puzzle image and solving the puzzle.

 ## Features